Collared Dove (Streptopelia decaocto)

 Diet: Mainly seeds and grain

-Feed with: collared doves will feed on small bird seed, increasingly more from handing feeders with trays.
+Feed with: Small bird seed, increasingly more from handing feeders with trays.
 They will also feed on bread crumbs from bird tables.

 Habitat: Collared doves are common visitors to the British garden.
 They can also be spotted around town and village centres.